frabervo/Programming/Python/projects/to_do_list/readme.md

   + [test.py](./test.py)

   Just run the scripts: [pull_files.sh](./pull_files.sh).
-  Run these commands for that:
+  Run these commands from the working directory for that:
   + ```wget -L https://raw.githubusercontent.com/frabervo/Programming/main/Python/projects/to_do_list/pull_files.sh```
   + ```bash ./pull_files.sh```

 4. activate the python virtual environment: ```source .todolist_env/bin/activate ``` from the working directory
 5. run the setup script: ```pip install --editable .```

-Yet you can run the command lines of the to-do list app like ```todolist --help```
+Yet you can run the command lines of the to-do list app like ```todolist --help```.

 **uninstall the app**